What is an Experience Modification Rate (EMR), and why does it matter?

 Absolutely.
 The number one thing you can do to keep your small business’ EMR low is to have a stellar safety program.
 If you don’t have any injuries at your workplace, you won’t have any claims.
 And if you don’t have claims, your Experience Modification Rate will be as low as it possibly can be.

 But does a safety program actually make a difference in how many accidents happen at your small business?
 Again, the answer is absolutely.
-In fact, the Occupational Safety and Health Administration states that employers who establish safety programs can reduce costs related to workplace illness and injury by up to 35%.
-That’s a pretty significant reduction—and it can result in significant savings on your workers’ comp.
+In fact, the Occupational Safety and Health Administration states that employers who establish safety programs (and return-to-work programs) can reduce costs related to workplace illness and injury by up to 35%.
+That’s a pretty significant reduction—and it can result in significant savings on your workers’ compensation insurance premiums.
 (Not to mention it’s the right thing to do to help your employees stay safe.)

 If you haven’t started a safety program yet—or have been thinking about expanding an existing program—now is the time.
 Getting a safety system in place might sound intimidating, but it really starts with a few simple, common sense steps: